 - 1. This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - 2.
+This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
+Locate propane/ LP supply tank(s) outdoors. - 3.
 If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department

-- This heater shall not be installed in a bedroom or bathroom. - 4.
+- 4. Heater shall not be installed in a bathroom. - 5.
 This heater needs fresh, outside air ventilation to run properly.
-This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
+This heater has an oxygen depletion sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 4 through 6. - Keep all air openings in front and bottom of heater clear and free of debris.
-This will insure enough air for proper combustion. - 6.
+See Air for Combustion and Ventilation, pages 4 through 6. - Keep all air openings in the front and bottom of heater clear and free of debris.
+This will insure enough air for proper combustion. - 7.
 If heater shuts off, do not relight until you provide fresh, outside air.
-If heater keeps shutting off, have it serviced. - 7.
-Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 8.
+If heater keeps shutting off, have it serviced. - 8.
+Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - 9.
 Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and unplug heater and let cool before servicing.
-Only a qualified service person should service and repair heater. - 10.
-Operating heater above elevations of 4,500 feet could cause pilot outage.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 10.
+Turn off heater and let cool before servicing.
+Only a qualified service person should service and repair heater. - 11.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 12.
+To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - 13.
+Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture.